-- o Not all SFs can be characterized with a standard definition in terms of technical description, detailed specification, configuration, etc. - o There is no global or standard list of SFs enabled in a given administrative domain.
-The set of SFs varies as a function of the service to be provided and according to the networking environment. - o There is no global or standard SF chaining logic.
-The ordered set of SFs that needs to be enabled to deliver a given service is specific to each administrative entity. - o The chaining of SFs and the criteria to invoke them are specific to each administrative entity that operates an SF-enabled domain.

-- o Several SF chaining policies can be simultaneously applied within an administrative domain to meet various business requirements. - o No assumption is made on how FIBs and RIBs of involved nodes are populated. - o How to bind traffic to a given SF chain is policy-based.
+- o There is no standard definition or characterization applicable to all SFs, and thus the architecture considers each SF as an opaque processing element. - o There is no global or standard list of SFs enabled in a given administrative domain.
+The set of SFs enabled in a given domain is a function of the currently active services which may vary with time and according to the networking environment. - o There is no global or standard SF chaining logic.
+The ordered set of SFs that needs to be applied to deliver a given service is specific to each administrative entity. - o The chaining of SFs and the criteria to invoke them are specific to each administrative entity that operates an SF-enabled domain. - o Several SF chaining policies can be simultaneously applied within an administrative domain to meet various business requirements. - o The underlay is assumed to provide the necessary connectivity to interconnect the SFFs, but the architecture places no constraints on how that connectivity is realized other than it have the required bandwidth, latency, and jitter to support the SFC. - o No assumption is made on how FIBs and RIBs of involved nodes are populated. - o How to bind traffic to a given SF chain is policy-based.